Mariuspgab/Mariuspgab/README.md

 - 👋 Hi, I’m @Mariuspgab
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Colt Steele`s Web Developer Bootcamp 2021
+- 🌱 I graduated from Colt Steele`s Web Developer Bootcamp 2021
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me:
 https://www.linkedin.com/in/marius-gabriel-petre-54b211218/